 Jessica Simpson (born July 10, 1980)

 Jessica Simpson (born July 10, 1980): Simpson is a singer and actor who co-starred with her then-husband, Nick Lachey, in the reality TV show “Newlyweds: Nick and Jessica.”
 She is also a fashion designer, which led to her role as a mentor on the NBC reality show “Fashion Star.”
 She and her fiancé, Eric Johnson, have two children together and plan to wed in the summer of 2014.

 Bill Cosby (born July 12, 1937)

 Bill Cosby (born July 12, 1937): The comedian and actor starred as a father of five in the most popular TV show of the 1980s, “The Cosby Show,” after two decades of making people laugh as a stand-up comedian and as co-star of the TV show "I Spy."
 He also created the educational cartoon comedy series "Fat Albert and the Cosby Kids."
-Cosby really did have five children, but one them, Ennis, was killed in 1997.
+Cosby really did have five children; sadly, one of them, Ennis, was killed in 1997.